AHRI2nd/Glyphline/README.md

 ## Why native, why macOS-only

 Glyphline started as a Tauri 2 (Rust) + React app, chosen for cross-platform reach.
-In practice, the app is used almost exclusively on macOS — Windows and Linux already have mature, established subtitle editors (Subtitle Edit, in particular) — so the cross-platform value never materialized, while the cost stayed: a three-layer stack (TypeScript UI + Rust backend + a native video bridge glued into a WebView) fighting compositing and coordinate-space bugs the whole way.
+In practice, the app is used almost exclusively on macOS — Windows and Linux already have mature, established subtitle editors — so the cross-platform value never materialized, while the cost stayed: a three-layer stack (TypeScript UI + Rust backend + a native video bridge glued into a WebView) fighting compositing and coordinate-space bugs the whole way.
 The rewrite to pure Swift/SwiftUI removes that entire class of problem and makes macOS-specific capabilities (system spell-checking, native menus, real multi-window support) straightforward instead of a fight.

 ## Roadmap / non-goals